Frequently Asked Questions

 Scoring and interpretation of questionnaires

-Discussion/review and synthesizing of informant information (teachers, friends, parents)
+Discussion/review and synthesizing of informant information (teachers, friends, parents, partners)

 Ruling in vs out diagnoses